-Earlier this year I wrote a story with ideas about where to get your vintage appliances, including stoves, repaired.
-My focus was on helping you find local suppliers — old time repair shops — that could help you out.
+One possible way to get your old appliances fixed is to find local suppliers — old time repair shops — that could help you out.
 But, readers also chimed in with some great comments.
-I strongly encourage you to read that original post, along with all the Comments.
-In particular, though, I wanted to call out the online resources suggested by reader Patrick Coffey.
+Here’s another idea: a list of online resources suggested by reader Patrick Coffey.
 He seems to have pulled together a great list of both companies and community forums that can help you connect with parts, service and instructions to help get your vintage appliances and stoves back in tip-top shape if you are unable to find local repair shops that can do the work for you.
 Patrick writes:

 There are a host places to go on the net that can definitely help you with vintage appliances….both major AND small.